 2Save the deeper stuff for later meetups.

-As a general rule, hold off on the personal stories until you’ve met the person a few times; at least three is a good benchmark.
-This gives you time to build trust and see if they’re someone you feel safe opening up to.
 Of course, if they share something vulnerable first and you genuinely feel comfortable, it’s okay to reciprocate, but don’t feel pressured to match their depth if you’re not ready.

 3Check in with yourself before sharing.